vinoven/charybdis-wireless-mini-zmk-firmware/README.md

 This section will help you personalize your firmware.
 Everything—from keys and layers to advanced trackball behaviors—can easily be customized, even if you're new to ZMK.

-### Building Only Specific Keymaps or Shields
+### Building Keymaps

-By default both Bluetooth and Dongle formats will build firmware pairs for the QWERTY, Coleman DH, and Graphite keymaps.
-To save time and streamline your builds, you can build just a single keymap or shield that you're interested in:

-**Single keymap:**
-Any `.keymap` files in the `config/keymap/` directory will be automatically built.
-By default QWERTY and Colemak DH are included, but you can add or remove as many as you'd like as long as there is at least one .keymap file to process.
-Some additional keymaps are available in the extra-keymaps directory.

-**Single shield format (Dongle or Bluetooth):**
-Delete the shield directory (charybdis_dongle or charybdis_bt) from the config/boards/shields/ folder to build only the format you need.
+The firmware is configured to build only the QWERTY keymap.
+You can add custom keymaps by placing `.keymap` files in the `config/keymap/` directory.

 ### Modify Key Mappings